- I was involved in an incident. What do I do?

 How do I report an incident?

-What is a "charge letter?"
+What is a "notice of allegation letter?"

 What if I was not aware of a rule and I didn't know I was breaking it?